dbRaevn/covid19/pandemic/Datasources.md

 16. Some information requires accessing raw data tables
 17. TAS only provides new admissions for hospital and ICU, not in-Hospital and in-ICU numbers
 18. All data provided in graph form only
+18. VIC is no longer collecting RAT cases as of 1st July 2023, however existing RAT cases are still included

 **Changelog:**